DavidStrickland0/CDMGenerator/README.md

 ## Usage

-To generate a class library from a CDM manifest file, use the following command format:
+Generate a class library from a CDM manifest file with this command:

 ```bash
 dotnet run --project CDMGenerator --schemaRoot <path-to-schema-documents> --manifestFile <path-to-manifest-file> --outputDirectory <output-directory>